kalavattam/2023_Greenlaw-et-al/results/2023-0111/tutorial_job-arrays.md

 echo \"Sleeping for \${RAND} seconds …\" sleep \"\${RAND}\"

-#  Now, actually do something, calculating the checksum for the infile
+#  Now, actually do something: Calculate the checksum for the infile
 CHKSUM=\"\$(md5sum \${1})\"
 echo \"\${CHKSUM}\" > \"\${2}/\${BASE}_sum\"